erdogant/PhotoSenseAI/docs/source/Terms and Conditions.rst

 User Privacy
 ''''''''''''''''''''''''''''''

-PhotoSense AI is build with user privacy at its core.
-By ensuring that all photo data is processed locally within the application, and no data is transfered to external servers there is no exposure to privacy risks.
+PhotoSense AI is built with user privacy at its core.
+By ensuring that all photo data is processed locally within the application, and no data is transferred to external servers, there is no exposure to privacy risks.

-PhotoSense has no storage server or what so ever.
+PhotoSense has no storage server or whatsoever.
 It is thus not possible to save your session or photos persistently in the app.